 Dissection

-Although dissection is commonplace in high school science classrooms across the province, Alberta teachers should be cognizant of human and animal ethics, and animal welfare implications that accompany this practice.
+Although dissection is commonplace in high school science classrooms across the province, Alberta teachers should be cognizant of human and animal ethics, and the animal welfare implications that accompany this practice.

 Student Choice:

-Students may object the practice of dissection on moral, ethical or religious grounds.
+Students may object the practice of dissection on moral, ethical, or religious grounds.
 Some students are comfortable asserting this discomfort, but research shows that the number of students who object to dissection is likely under-estimated.
-Some school boards in Canada, have created student choice policies such as the Burnaby School District, that entrench the right for students to use alternative methods to meet curricular outcomes.
+Some school boards in Canada have created student choice policies, such as the Burnaby School District, that entrench the right for students to use alternative methods to meet curricular outcomes.
 The Windsor-Essex Catholic School District in Ontario has decided to phase out animal dissection in favour of virtual technology as a “more ethical, humane and engaging way to teach students science.”

 Animal Welfare: